 Thoughts on FSU/Bucs/Lightning/Magic

 So we'll look at all 4 teams.
 Starting with FSU we'll examine what the Hell went wrong this season and how fixable it is for 2025 and beyond.
-For the Bucs we'll reflect on the first 5 games and the expectations for the final 12.
+For the Bucs we'll reflect on the first 14 games and the expectations for the final 3 and then the playoffs.
 For the Lightning we'll recap some big offseason changes and evaluate whether or not this team is still in a Stanley Cup window.
-And for the Magic we'll preview this young team on the rise and discuss what the expectations for 2024-25 look like.
+And for the Magic we'll discuss how this team has weathered the storm so far without two of their best players and what the expectations are for the rest of the year.

 Florida State Seminoles

-The Seminoles are now 1-4 and one of the worst teams in the country, after a 13-0 season and a preseason top 10 ranking.
+The Seminoles went 2-10 and were one of the worst teams in the country, after a 13-0 season and a preseason top 10 ranking.
 How on earth did this happen?

 Where to begin?
 A catastrophic drop off like this one is never due to one single thing, and if it were that simple it would be easier to fix.
 There's a number of contributing factors: the amount of talent they lost to the NFL, poor evaluations on the transfer players they scouted and ultimately brought in to "replace" them, a lack of chemistry on the roster with so many new faces, a lack of leadership on the roster, sub-par high school recruiting classes, poor player development of recruits, etc. I'm not saying all of those are the case, just that all are potential contributing factors.